Garnix123/mysql_triggers/README.md

 - Checks if `SellPrice <= BuyPrice`.
 - If true → adds a notification for the sales department.

-**Expected Output Example (Notifications table):**
-NotificationID	Notification	DateTime
-1	A SellPrice same or less than the BuyPrice was inserted for P7	2025-08-26 12:34:56

 ---

 ### ✅ Task 2: Update Trigger